conjack27/city-decider/README.md

 I used the Accuweather API to get weather data.
 It was taking me too long to find the data for the flights, so it is hardcoded for now.

 ** It is using the free version of the Accuweather API, this has a maximum number of requests allowed to it.
 If it this limit has been reached, then the data call will fail.
-If this is the case - let me know and I will create another free api key.

-If I was to spend longer on this, I would:
-    * Connect to a flights API and use that to show flights data
-    * Change the image backgrounds setup so that all images are loaded initially, so there isn't that awkward loading of the image when a city is first clicked
-    * Add Vue animations, choose better colors and add an icon library.

-Thanks for taking the time to look at my app, I had fun making it :)

 ## Project setup
 ```